rust-lang/book/src/ch01-01-installation.md

 ## Installation

-The first step is to install Rust.
-We’ll download Rust through `rustup`, a command line tool for managing Rust versions and associated tools.
+The first step is to install the Rust® toolchain.
+We’ll download the Rust® toolchain through `rustup`, a command line tool for managing versions of the Rust® compiler and associated tools.
 You’ll need an internet connection for the download.

 > Note: If you prefer not to use `rustup` for some reason, please see the
-> [Other Rust Installation Methods page][otherinstall] for more options.
+> [Other Rust® Installation Methods page][otherinstall] for more options.

-The following steps install the latest stable version of the Rust compiler.
-Rust’s stability guarantees ensure that all the examples in the book that compile will continue to compile with newer Rust versions.
-The output might differ slightly between versions because Rust often improves error messages and warnings.
-In other words, any newer, stable version of Rust you install using these steps should work as expected with the content of this book.
+The following steps install the latest stable version of the Rust® compiler.
+The stability guarantees of the Rust® programming language ensure that all the examples in the book that compile will continue to compile with newer versions of the Rust® language.
+The output might differ slightly between versions because the Rust® compiler often improves error messages and warnings.
+In other words, any newer, stable version of the Rust® toolchain you install using these steps should work as expected with the content of this book.

 > ### Command Line Notation
 >